haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 The workflow looks like that:

 1. Start IPv4/IPv6 HTTP Server and listen on given IP:PORT.
-2. Loop for connections from sqlmap.
+2. Loop for connections from `sqlmap`.
-3. Parse sqlmap input and assembly shell command to invoke the tool.
+3. Parse `sqlmap` input and assembly shell command to invoke the tool.
 4. Return the output from shell as a valid HTTP response.